uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Phase 0 (before 5.0 GA):

 #### Uyuni Health Check

 - Create RPM packages in OBS/IBS.
-- Use container images building on OBS/IBS for the different components.
+- Use container images building in OBS/IBS for the different components.
-- Provide an "standalone" version only (no integration with Monitoring stack).
-Via Uyuni server channel (or others so it is available for engineering or supporters).
+- Provide a "standalone" version only (no integration with the Monitoring stack) via an Uyuni server channel (or others so it is available for engineers or supporters).
 - Flag this as a Tech Preview.

 #### Saline

 - Research about using TCP instead of IPC sockets for Salt Master internal sockets.
 - Build Saline in OBS/IBS and make it part of the Uyuni Server image
-- Saline runs inside "uyuni-server" container.
+- Saline runs inside the `uyuni-server` container.

 ### Phase 1 (after 5.0 GA):